Table of Contents

 Financial Literacy and Money Management

-Mobile payments can serve as a practical tool for teaching children about financial literacy and money management.
-By involving children in the process of making payments and managing their finances, parents can instill valuable skills that will benefit them throughout their lives.
+Mobile payments can be a practical tool for helping children to learn about financial literacy and money management.
+It is possible to involve children in the payment process and manage their finances to teach them lessons that will serve them for the rest of their lives.

 Budgeting and Tracking Expenses